ORCID/ORCID-Source/orcid-api-web/tutorial/funding.md

 **Describing the work**
 - **type** _(required)_ The type of funding awarded, This field is selected from a list containing the following values: Award, Contract, Grant, Salary-award
-    - Award: Peer-reviewed funding providing direct research costs through competitions.
-Discussion
+    - Award: Peer-reviewed funding providing direct research costs through competitions

     - Contract: Works commissioned by external public agencies or industry building on research expertise and aimed at deliverables.
-Include research contracts awarded by federal agencies for both direct and indirect costs, and honoraria.
-Discussion
+Include research contracts awarded by federal agencies for both direct and indirect costs, and honoraria

-    - Grant: Peer-reviewed funding providing direct research costs through competitions.
-Discussion
+    - Grant: Peer-reviewed funding providing direct research costs through competitions

-    - Salary award: A competitive, peer-reviewed award that is paid as salary to the awardee/faculty member.
+    - Salary award: A competitive, peer-reviewed award that is paid as salary to the awardee/faculty member

 - **organization-defined-type** _(optional)_ The subtype or locally defined type for the award